Hyperparticle/one-pixel-attack-keras/README.md

 How simple is it to cause a deep neural network to misclassify an image if an attacker is only allowed to modify the color of one pixel and only see the prediction probability?
 Turns out it is very simple.
 In many cases, an attacker can even cause the network to return any answer they want.

 The following project is a Keras reimplementation and tutorial of ["One pixel attack for fooling deep neural networks"](https://arxiv.org/abs/1710.08864).
+The official code for the paper can be found [here](https://github.com/Carina02/One-Pixel-Attack).

 ## How It Works